 Peter, age 32, had once been tall and slim when in adolescence.
 However, the dichotomy of his parents soon took its toll on him.
 While his father made repeated attempts to turn his son “into a man”, Peter’s mother became overly protective and counteracted her husband’s attempts.
 As a result, Peter became an awkward and reclusive teenager.

 When he became an adult, the only social interaction he had was casual conversations with his neighbor while they were both out doing yard work.
 Peter stated, “I feel really lonely in the evenings and on the weekends when there’s no work to be done.
 I have no one to chat to, so I appease myself by going to the fridge and emptying out the cookie jar!”
 Think of your Peter.
 Is he or she replacing companionship with food?

 Cognitive Behavior Therapy Technique: Becoming Friendlier

 Over the next few weeks, I asked Peter to try out these tactics.
 After a few weeks had passed, he stated, “I find that giving advice works really well for me!
 No one knows more about lawn care than me, so now that I’ve started to show it, people actually come to me for advice!
 I think I’m going to try and get on the committee for the garden shows.”

 Think of your Peter.
-Could he or she benefit from “Becoming Friendlier”?
+Could he or she benefit from the CBT technique “Becoming Friendlier”?